-Auke Ijspeert is a full professor at the EPFL, and head of the Biorobotics Laboratory (BioRob).
+BiographyAuke Ijspeert is a full professor at the EPFL, and head of the Biorobotics Laboratory (BioRob).
 He has a B.Sc./M.Sc. in physics from the EPFL (1995), and a PhD in artificial intelligence from the University of Edinburgh (1999).
 He carried out postdocs at IDSIA and EPFL, and at the University of Southern California (USC).
 He then became a research assistant professor at USC, and an external collaborator at ATR (Advanced Telecommunications Research institute) in Japan.
 In 2002, he came back to the EPFL as an SNF assistant professor.
 He was promoted to associate professor in October 2009 and to full professor in April 2016.
 His primary affiliation is with the Institute of Bioengineering, and secondary affiliation with the Institute of Mechanical Engineering.

-He is an IEEE Fellow, member of the Board of Reviewing Editors of Science magazine, and associate editor for Soft Robotics and for the International Journal of Humanoid Robotics.
-He has acted as an associate editor for the IEEE Transactions on Robotics (2009-2013) and as a guest editor for the Proceedings of IEEE, IEEE Transactions on Biomedical Engineering, Autonomous Robots, IEEE Robotics and Automation Magazine, and Biological Cybernetics.
-He is/was the Technical Program Chair of 6 international conferences (BioADIT2004, SAB2004, AMAM2005, BioADIT2006, LATSIS2006, SSRR2016), and has been a program committee member of over 50 conferences.
-See longer CV.
+He is an IEEE Fellow, member of the Board of Reviewing Editors of Science magazine, and associate editor for the IEEE Transactions on Medical Robotics and Bionics and for the International Journal of Humanoid Robotics.
+He has acted as an associate editor for the IEEE Transactions on Robotics (2009-2013) and for Soft Robotics (2018-2021).
+He was a guest editor for the Proceedings of IEEE, IEEE Transactions on Biomedical Engineering, Autonomous Robots, IEEE Robotics and Automation Magazine, and Biological Cybernetics.
+He has been the organizer of 7 international conferences (BioADIT2004, SAB2004, AMAM2005, BioADIT2006, LATSIS2006, SSRR2016, AMAM2019), and a program committee member of over 50 conferences.

-Past funding: US National Science Foundation, European Space Agency, Swiss Commission for Technology and Innovation (CTI).
+Past funding: the French Ministry for Research and Technology, Microsoft Research Cambridge, European Space Agency, and Swiss Commission for Technology and Innovation (CTI).